jyeri/TrainEffective_JR_vercel/README.md

 - Naming and id's on everything should much more const, becuase its wasting time and making it harder to read if the naming isn't obivious.
 - Try to lose the mentality from C where every piece of memory has to be strictly allocated and passed for re-use.
 - When starting KEEP IN MIND THE DEVICE AND USE CASE. it is so much easier to write responsive app than modifying non resposive to be one.
+- More error handling, more use of memo for effiency
+- Find good alternative for smal localstorage
+- try to decrease use of inline functions and move towards Callback hooks
+- Avoid prop drilling in future, in this scale it should be fine, but makes problems in larger scale
+- Api URL shouldn't be hardcoded if possible, instead enviro variable.

 ### Thought before starting